 Pairing Remote to Air Unit

 If you are using the remote, then you need to pair it with the Air Unit.

-First, power on the Air Unit and Remote Controller, but turn off the FPV goggles.
+Power on the Air Unit and Remote Controller, but turn off the FPV goggles.

 Wait until the LED on the Air Unit becomes solid green, then press the Link Button on the Air Unit.